Damidez01/datathon-contest-2023/README.md

 > [!NOTE]
 Snowflake should work on their documentation; the technical content is not user-friendly at all and is very confusing.
 Other sources are better than Snowflake documentation

-Well, we spent 3 days on the whole cleaning; I started on Friday, while she joined me on Saturday, and we finished on Sunday, but we were not able to proceed because we couldn't perform modeling on Snowflake due to limited access control.
+Well, we spent 3 days on the whole cleaning; I started on Friday, while she joined me on Saturday, and we finished on Sunday, but we were not able to proceed because we couldn't perform modelling on Snowflake due to limited access control.

 The dataset is meant to be transformed using dbt (data build tool).
 I found out on Saturday on their discord and tried to research, and I even connected the snowflake to DBT, but I couldn't proceed from there.